April 2019 Release: What's New in Dynamics 365 Portals

 Many Dynamics 365 Online customers have taken advantage of their entitlement to deploy an integrated self-service portal that delivers self-service capabilities to customers, partners, contractors and / or other contacts.

-In this post we'll take a quick look at what new functionality and portal improvements are set to be released during the next update wave from April.
+In this post we'll take a quick look at the latest new functionality and portal improvements:

 New Portal Maintenance Mode (General Availability - April 2019)